pyphs/pyphs/README.rst

 Additionally, `theano <http://deeplearning.net/software/theano/>`_ is used if installed (for faster numerical evaluation of symbolic expressions).

-Finally, the generated `C++` code rely on the `Eigen library <http://eigen.tuxfamily.org/index.php?title=Main_Page>`_ (see **Configuration** below).
-It is not needed for pure Python usage.
+The generated C++ sources build with CMake >= 3.1 (see **Configuration** below).
+The code relies on the `Eigen library <http://eigen.tuxfamily.org/index.php?title=Main_Page>`_ (not needed for pure Python usage).

 Install from package
 --------------------

 The instructions given here should be used if you just want to install the package, e.g. to run the bundled programs or use some functionality for your own project.
-If you intend to change anything within the `pyphs` package, please follow the steps in the next section.
+If you intend to change anything within the `PyPHS` package, please follow the steps in the next section.

 The easiest way to install the package is via ``pip`` from the `PyPI (Python Package Index) <https://pypi.python.org/pypi>`_::

     pip install pyphs

 This includes the latest code and should install all dependencies automatically.
 If this is not the case, each dependency can be install the same way with ``pip``.

 You might need higher privileges (use su or sudo) to install the package globally.
 Alternatively you can install the package locally
 (i.e. only for you) by adding the ``--user`` argument::